Benjamin sits comfortably in the UK charts at #61 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 Common questions about the name Benjamin

 Unlikely.
-With around 841 UK babies named Benjamin per year, your child will almost certainly be the only Benjamin in his class, and possibly the only one in the whole school.
+With around 808 UK babies named Benjamin per year, your child will almost certainly be the only Benjamin in their class, and possibly the only one in the whole school.

 The name Benjamin has Hebrew origins and means "Son of the right hand".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.